 Thousands Have Lived Without Love, Not One Without Water.– W.H.Auden

-Goodness of drinking water on health!
+Goodness of drinking water on oral hygiene!

 Water also helps in cleaning the mouth and prevents bad breath.
 It washes away the food debris, left over food from the surfaces of teeth.
 The bacteria that cause cavities thrive over these food debri and produce acids that wears away the tooth enamel.
 Many of the drinks such as juices , soda or sports drink leave unwanted sugar on the surfaces of teeth.
 These drinks also have acids such as phosphoric acid, citric acid that erode the tooth enamel.
 Water helps in diluting the acids produced by the bacteria in the mouth thus keeping our mouth clean, preventing bad breath and keeping our smile cavity free.